Illogicalll/sctui/DEV_DIARY.md

 These are basically all just following the same pattern outlined above, so I will skip the details here.

-The only noteworthy inclusion is that unless I am missing something (I probably am) there doesn't seem to be a way to retrieve the saved stations.
+The only noteworthy inclusion is that unless I am missing something (I probably am) there doesn't seem to be a way to retrieve the saved stations or the listening history.

-Oh well I never used those anyway.
+Oh well, I never used the saved stations feature before and while I could implement the listening history myself (with a simple array), it is not a priority right now.

 </details>